-The most beautiful hidden gems in the south might just be hiding in your backyard!
-The South is a vast and tremendous place, that there are so many easy nooks and crannies to miss.
+The most beautiful hidden gems in the South might just be hiding in your backyard!
+The South is a vast and tremendous place, and there are so many easy nooks and crannies to miss.

-It doesn’t matter whether you want to hit the open road, see some canyons, descend down waterfalls.
-These hidden gems in the south will sure to wet your pallate!
+It doesn’t matter whether you want to hit the open road, see some canyons, or descend down waterfalls.
+These hidden gems in the south will sure to wet your palate!

 Check out the canyons in Georgia!
 Or dive underneath the abandoned, underground home of a former Floridian millionaire.
 If you’re feeling truly adventurous, rappel down a cave with a waterfall!